Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 12.
 A script that prints all possible combinations of two letters except oo

 File 13 .
 A script that prints a number with two decimal places, followed by a new line ;The new file will be stored in the environment variable NUM.

+File 100.
+A script that converts a number from base 10 to base 16